 - Click TCP/IP on the following screen then click Renew DHCP Lease.

 How to manually change your IP address: Windows

-If you have an IP address you want to use, this is how you can manually set it on Windows.
+If you already have an IP address you'd like to use, and want to take matters into your own hands, here's how you can manually set your IP address on a Windows device.

-8. On the following screen, set your IP address, along with Subnet mask, Gateway and Preferred DNS.
+- Set your IP address on the following screen, along with Subnet mask, Gateway and Preferred DNS.
 You can also select Alternate DNS.
 Click save.

 How to manually change your IP address: macOS

-If you have an IP address you want to use, this is how you can manually set it on macOS.
+On the other hand, you have an IP address you want to use and a Mac device, this is how you can manually set it on macOS.

 - Click the Apple icon in the upper left corner of the desktop and select System Preferences.
 On the System Preferences window that appears, click Network.